5iver/openHAB-utils/README.md

 This script is capable of downloading and manually installing the latest development or master branch builds of the Z-Wave and Zigbee bindings, and/or the openhab-transport-serial feature.
 The script must reside inside the addons folder and be executed on the machine running OH.
 Before a binding is installed, any previous versions will be uninstalled.
 Any manually installed versions will also be backed up by moving them to addons/archive.
-The installation of any binding will also include the installation of the opemnhab-serial-transport feature.
+The installation of any binding will also include the installation of the opemnhab-transport-serial feature.
 After using this script, you can uninstall the bindings by deleting their jars from addons or you can use this script.

 !!!!!
 If you have manually added the Zigbee or Z-Wave binding to your addons.cfg file, they must be removed from the file or the old version will reinstall !!!!!